charlie-j/fm-crypto-lib/README.md

+# DEPRECATION

+This project has moved to a joined organization: 	https://github.com/proof-ladders/

+Its main counterpart is https://github.com/proof-ladders/

 # Intro

 This repository brings together a set of examples for the formal analysis of cryptographic primitives and protocols.
 Our goal is to provide here a set of cryptographic problems, presented in pdf notes in a way accessible to both cryptographers or formal methods people, as well as a set of solutions for those problems, using distinct tools from the computer-aided cryptography domain.